Something went wrong loading this image.

 Examples of themes suited for high school graduation include:

-• People at school who've inspired you
+• People at school that inspired you

 • Significant changes between freshman year and now